 Description of authorised processing No personal data will be processed as part of this contract.
 The contract is for the supplier to provide a written report summarising scientific literature.
-Identity of Controller and Processor / Independent Controllers / Joint Controllers for each category of Personal Data Not required Subject matter of the processing No processing required Duration of the processing No processing required Nature and purposes of the processing No processing required Type of Personal Data being processed None Categories of Data Subject None Plan for return and destruction of the data once the processing is complete UNLESS requirement No personal data to be destroyed
+Identity of Controller and Processor / Independent Controllers / Joint Controllers for each category of Personal Data Not required Subject matter of the processing No processing required Duration of the processing No processing required Nature and purposes of the processing No processing required Type of Personal Data being processed None Categories of Data Subject None Plan for return and destruction of the data once the processing is complete UNLESS requirement under law to preserve that type of data No personal data to be destroyed